jake99x3/Gigabyte-z390-I-aorus-Pro-WIFI-Hackintosh-EFIs/README.md

 075 EFI is configured for RX 5500 XT GPU.

-"OC080NoSMBIOS.zip" is for UHD 630
+"OCUHD630.zip" is for UHD 630.
+I use it to run Mac OS Monterey

-UHD630OPENCORE.zip is another EFI for UHD 630 with opencore 0.8.2 from Olarila.
-Runs Mac OS Beta 13
+"OC082withGPU.zip" is for boards with RX 5500 XT GPU.
+I run Mac OS Ventura Beta with it

 Select your EFI accordingly